sw13tch-dio/L2P_Scratchpad/dearSoraya_L2P.md

 ## What This Project Is

-Replicating L2P (Wang et al., CVPR 2022) for Dr. Shakarian's KAIROS lab.
-Shakarian got ~80% accuracy on CIFAR-100 using 10% of the data.
+Replicating L2P (Wang et al., CVPR 2022) Can achieve ~80 accuracy on CIFAR-100 using 10% of the data.
 We need to match that.

 ## The Journey